lpaschka37/ReadMe_Generator/README.md

 ## Description

-The purpose of this application is to simplify the readme creation process by automatically generating a structured readme file based on responses provided on common readme sections, including: Title, Description, Installation Instructions, Usage Instructions, License, Contribution Guidelines, Test Instructions, and Questions (with contact information about the author), followed by a confirmation message that the README file is ready for immediate use.
+The purpose of this application is to simplify the readme file creation process by automatically generating a readme file based on responses provided on common readme sections, includes: Title, Description, Installation Instructions, Usage Instructions, License, Contribution Guidelines, Test Instructions, Questions and contact information about the author, followed by a message confirming the README file is ready for use.

 ## Table of Contents
 1. [Install Instructions](#install-instructions)